-This panel meets quarterly and provides a face-to-face forum for our stakeholders to give their input and feedback about our decision making, processes and methodologies.
-Read more on the Customer and Consumer Panel page.
+This panel provides a face-to-face forum for our stakeholders to give their input and feedback about our decision making, processes and methodologies.
+It also provides us with another avenue to keep our stakeholders better informed about operational and strategic topics of relevance.